slackapi/bolt-js/docs/_basic/responding_actions.md

 ---

 <div class="section-content">
 There are two main ways to respond to actions.
-The first way (and the most common way) is using the `say` function.
+The first (and most common) way is to use the `say` function.
 The `say` function sends a message back to the conversation where the incoming event took place.

 The second way to respond to actions is using `respond()`, which is a simple utility to use the `response_url` associated with an action.
 </div>